May 19, 1995

 CAPITAL MARKET OVERVIEW

-The Buffalo Growth Fund returned 3.63% during the period compared to the benchmark Russell 1000 Growth Index return of 4.67%.
-Relative to the benchmark, energy, financials, and health care ended the quarter as the largest overweight sectors, while information technology and consumer discretionary were the most underweight.
+With this as the backdrop, the Buffalo Growth Fund returned 3.32% in the third quarter compared to the benchmark Russell 1000 Growth Index return of 5.90%.
+Relative to the benchmark, financials and health care ended the quarter as the largest overweight sectors, while information technology and consumer staples were the most underweight.

 The opinions expressed are those of the Portfolio Manager(s) and are subject to change, are not guaranteed and should not be considered recommendations to buy or sell any security.
 Fund holdings and sector allocations are subject to change and are not recommendations to buy or sell any security.
 Earnings growth is not representative of the fund’s future performance.